Tools4everBV/HelloID-Conn-Prov-Target-Raet-Beaufort-IAM-API-Contact-Details/readme.md

 > [!IMPORTANT]
 > This repository contains the connector and configuration code only.
 The implementer is responsible to acquire the connection details such as username, password, certificate, etc. You might even need to sign a contract or agreement with the supplier before implementing this connector.
 Please contact the client's application manager to coordinate the connector requirements.

+> [!IMPORTANT]
+> The latest version of this connector requires **new api credentials**.
+To get these, please follow the [Visma documentation](https://community.visma.com/t5/Kennisbank-Youforce-API/Visma-Developer-portal-een-account-aanmaken-applicatie/ta-p/527059) on how to register the App and grant access to client data.

 <p align="center">
   <img src="https://github.com/Tools4everBV/HelloID-Conn-Prov-Target-Raet-Beaufort-IAM-API-Contact-Details/blob/main/Logo.png?raw=true">
 </p>

+## Requirements

 ## Table of contents